blocksds/manual-git/manuscript/backgrounds.md

 Since this is the first time in this manual where we'll start to write code, we should be aware of the resources available to assist us in following along with this manual.
-If you haven't already done so, download the sources that accompany this manual from the manual homepage at <http://patater.com/manual>.
+If you haven't already done so, download the sources that accompany this manual from the manual repository at <https://github.com/blocksds/manual>.
 After extracting the sources, you'll find a folder called `code`.
 The manual provides a template for you to use with this manual and any other Nintendo DS programming projects you might wish to start developing.
 This template is